awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-quick-start-guide-plesk.md

 To map your domain name, such as `example.com`, to your instance, you add a record to the domain name system \(DNS\) of your domain\.
 DNS records are typically managed and hosted at the registrar where you registered your domain\.
 However, we recommend that you transfer management of your domain's DNS records to Lightsail so that you can administer it using the Lightsail console\.

-On the Lightsail console home page, under the **Networking** tab, choose **Create DNS zone**, then follow the instructions on the page\.
+On the Lightsail console home page, under the **Domains & DNS** tab, choose **Create DNS zone**, then follow the instructions on the page\.

-For more information, see [Creating a DNS zone to manage your domain’s DNS records in Amazon Lightsail](lightsail-how-to-create-dns-entry.md)\.
+For more information, see [Creating a DNS zone to manage your domain’s DNS records in Lightsail](lightsail-how-to-create-dns-entry.md)\.

 ## Step 5: Read the Plesk documentation<a name="amazon-lightsail-plesk-read-the-bitnami-documentation"></a>